Redefining Digital Health Interfaces with Large Language Models: Results

+While LLMs are powerful models for natural language processing, by default, they do not possess the ability to access external tools or information.
+Methods to extend the functionality of LLMs beyond text generation are in their infancy but can already be used to significantly expand the capabilities of LLMs \cite{schick2023toolformer,nakano2021webgpt}.

+In this section, we construct LLM-based systems and demonstrate multiple examples of how such systems can provide a novel interface for digital health tools, in particular clinical risk scores.
+The LLM-based systems can incorporate numerous external tools, sources of information, and clinical data (illustrated in Fig. \ref{fig:systems_diagram}).
+Instead of using an LLM to issue predictions directly, we augmented LLMs and enabled them to access approved medical tools and other sources of information, thereby not solely relying on the inherent capabilities of a given LLM, while unifying multiple digital tools within a single, natural language-based interface.

-We exemplify our approach with applications to risk prediction models for cardiovascular disease (CVD) and diabetes.
-Our approach is general, requires no additional training, and scales to several diverse tools.
-To demonstrate the versatility of our approach, we take an off-the-shelf pretrained LLM, GPT-4 \cite{openai2023gpt4}, and imbue it with a set of tools using in-context learning \cite{dong2023survey}.
-Additionally, we implemented a ``source'' functionality that allows the user to see whether the LLM used a tool and, if so, which tool and with what input.
-This helps avoid hallucinations since it enables verification that the information was issued by an underlying clinical tool or source.
+To demonstrate the versatility of our approach, we took an off-the-shelf pretrained LLM, GPT-4 \cite{openai2023gpt4}, and imbued it with a set of tools using in-context learning, requiring no additional training of the LLM.
+Additionally, we implemented a ``source'' functionality that allows the user to see whether the LLM used a tool or accessed specific information and, if so, which tool and with what input.
+This helps avoid hallucinations since it enables verification that the information was issued by an underlying clinical tool or source rather than being generated by the LLM.
+Additional implementation details are provided in Section \ref{sec:methods}.

+\textbf{AutoPrognosis.} We constructed an LLM-based interface for the machine learning model developed in this work (Fig. \ref{fig:eg_interactions_ap2}).
+In our first example, we demonstrate the role such an interface could have upon model deployment (Fig. \ref{fig:eg_interaction_model_facts}.
+A clinician might have many questions about a risk score before using the predictions to inform recommendations or interventions (Table \ref{tbl:questions}).
+Here, the LLM provided specific information about the variables used by the risk score, the underlying methodology, how the model was constructed, and the cohort of individuals used to train the model.

+Building model trust is a crucial step for prognostic models, in particular for models that are not inherently interpretable \cite{Rajpurkar2022}.
+A recent study found that medical decision-makers had a strong preference for interactive explanations and, in particular, for these interactions to take the form of natural language dialogues \cite{lakkaraju2022rethinking}.
+To enable this, in addition to allowing the LLM to access the model, we provided the LLM with the ability to apply methods from explainable AI (XAI) \cite{Imrie2023} to the underlying model, allowing users to investigate the rationale for predictions.